 Buckalew Frizzell & Crevina has been representing community associations throughout New Jersey since 1988.
 We have represented hundreds of condominium associations, homeowners’ associations, and cooperatives, as large as 2000+ units.
 Our clients include towering luxury high-rises and mid-rises along the Hudson River, vibrant boutique complexes at the Shore, major active adult communities in central New Jersey, thriving single family fee simple associations, sprawling townhome communities, garden apartments, and conversions of all kinds.

-All ten of our attorneys at Buckalew Frizzell & Crevina practice community association law and many of our partners specialize in that field.
+All eleven of our attorneys at Buckalew Frizzell & Crevina practice community association law and many of our partners specialize in that field.
 As a result of our specialization, we possess decades of expertise, and detailed knowledge of the numerous New Jersey statutes, court decisions, administrative regulations, and local ordinances that impact community association life.
 We are also very familiar with the best practices, politics, and “unwritten rules” of how associations actually operate.

 Working closely every day with boards and management companies, we understand the challenges they face, from pursuing developers for damages caused by construction defects and negotiating contracts for major projects, to assuring fair outcomes in contentious elections and dealing with difficult residents.
 No matter the challenge facing a board, BFC applies our 30 years of experience, ability, commitment, and depth of resources to assist boards in achieving their association’s goals promptly and cost-effectively.